The Mountaineers Foundation has shifted the focus area of our Community Grants program to align with our new mission focus.

 - selected projects of 501(c)(3) or of other non-profit organizations and of certain agencies such as libraries and schools;

-- projects that preserve and protect environments of the Pacific Northwest through active programs that involve a variety of community organizations
+- selected projects that involve a variety of community organizations

 - direct educational programs and materials related to environmental conservation

 - written or audiovisual awareness materials

 - curriculum or other instructional materials

 - regular operating expenses (e.g. overhead, ongoing or administrative salaries)

 - projects that include legislative lobbying or support candidates for office

 - commercial ventures or feasibility studies that might lead to commercial products or programs

 - fund drives

 - memberships in organizations